Faculty in Residence Program

 - Connect with student leadership within the community.

-Assistant Professor, NDSU Department of Political Science and Public Policy
+2020-Present Dr. Ethan Boldt, Assistant Professor, Political Science and Public Policy

 2019-2020 Dr. Ryan Kota, Assistant Professor, Health, Nutrition, and Exercise Sciences